-- Unless otherwise stated, all payable fees listed are applicable to both local and non-local students, and all fees are non-refundable and non-transferable. - (1) Non-refundable or convertible under particular circumstances.
+Unless otherwise stated, all payable fees listed are applicable to both local and non-local students, and all fees are non-refundable and non-transferable.

+- (1) Non-refundable but convertible under specified circumstances.
 Please refer to the relevant sections of the Academic Regulations. - (2) The Administration Fee includes the application fee and postage for one visa.
-For subsequent visa/visa extension applications submitted to the Immigration Department of the HKSAR Government via the University, students will have to reimburse the University the application fees and related postage. - (3) These are tuition fees before deduction of the Non-means Tested Subsidy provided by the HKSAR Government.
+For subsequent visa/visa extension applications submitted to the Immigration

+Department of the HKSAR Government via the University, students will have to reimburse the University the application fees and related postage.

+- (3) For students of January Intake, no additional tuition fees will be required if the student completes the programme within 8 semesters. - (4) These are tuition fees before deduction of the Non-means Tested Subsidy provided by the HKSAR Government.
 Starting the 2019/20 cohort, HSUHK may adjust the tuition fees for subsequent years of study according to the Composite Consumer Price Index (CCPI) announced by the Government.
-For tuition fees applicable to cohorts admitted before 2021/22, please refer to the website of Registry. - (4) For students of January Intake, no additional tuition fees will be required if the student completes the programme within 8 semesters.
+For tuition fees applicable to cohorts admitted before 2022/23, please refer to the website of Registry. - (5) Deposit refundable upon satisfactory attendance.